Barnard School for Boys

-The Barnard School for Boys was a college prep-school founded in 1886 by William Livingston Hazen.
+The Barnard School for Boys was a college prep-school founded in 1886 by William Livingston Hazen and named in honor of the then-president of Columbia University Frederick A. P. Barnard.

 Barnard School for Boys, New York.
 Founded 1886.
 Moved to this building at 721 St. Nicholas Avenue (corner of 146th Street & St. Nicholas Avenue) about 1899.
 Photographed ca. 1909 by Thaddeus Wilkerson.

 In 1920, Barnard moved to 246th Street and Cayuga Avenue in the Riverdale section of the Bronx of New York City, in the private, upper-class neighborhood of Fieldston, where grades 1 to 12 were in the main building, while the kindergarten was in a separate, smaller building called the Cottage School.

 Barnard School for Boys building located at 246th Street and Cayuga Avenue in the Fieldston section of the Riverdale neighborhood, Bronx, NY.